ruthgn/Hotel-Booking-Cancellation-Prediction/predicting-hotel-booking-cancellation.md

 ![png](predicting-hotel-booking-cancellation_files/predicting-hotel-booking-cancellation_43_1.png)

-As we've figured out previously, August is the busiest month both in terms of number of arrivals.
-Additionaly, it is also the busiest month in terms of amount of bookings made.
+As we figured out previously, August is the busiest month both in terms of number of arrivals.
+Additionaly, it is the busiest month in terms of the number of bookings made.

-Notice that on the months of August, July and September (peak season for hotels), cancelled bookings have higher number of ADR than those that weren't cancelled.
-Perhaps this high rate of ADR could be one of the reasons for cancelled bookings.
+Notice that in the months of August, July and September (peak season for hotels), cancelled bookings have higher number of ADR than those that weren't cancelled.

 ```python